sbt/junit-interface/README.txt

       JUnit).
 Without these options, failed assertions do not print a stack trace.

+  -c  Prefix error messages with exception class name.
+AssertionErrors are
+      excluded from this unless -a is also specified.

   +v  Turn off -v.
 Takes precedence over -v.

   +q  Turn off -q.
 Takes precedence over -q.